R3Conclave/conclave-core-sdk/docs/docs/writing-cordapps.md

 ## Unit testing

 The unit tests are completely normal for Corda.
 However, as the code above will load a real or simulated Linux enclave, they won't run on Windows or macOS.
-You can build your enclave in [mock mode](mockmode.md) to fix this or on macOS, you can use the
-`container-gradle` script to run the tests inside a Linux VM.
+It is possible to work around this limitation using virtualization.
+For instructions on how to do this, consult the sample CorDapp readme.